MarinCervinschi/flask-mysql-template/README.md

 - [Flask-MySQLdb](https://pypi.org/project/Flask-MySQLdb/): A Flask extension that provides MySQL database connectivity.
 - [Coverage](https://coverage.readthedocs.io/en/6.2/): A tool for measuring code coverage of Python programs.

+### Features

+- [Project Structure](#repository-structure): Modular design for easy extensibility.
+- [Getting Started](#getting-started): Instructions to set up and run the application.
+- [Database Setup](#database-setup): Steps to initialize the MySQL database schema.
+- [CRUD Operations](#crud-operations-in-db_routepy): Demonstrates CRUD operations using Flask and MySQL.
+- [Running Tests and Coverage](#running-tests-and-coverage): Instructions to run tests and generate coverage reports.

 ## Continuous Integration with GitHub Actions

 This repository is configured to automatically run tests on every commit and pull request using **GitHub Actions**.
 The CI pipeline ensures that new changes do not introduce errors or break existing features.